manmanmano/IT_infrastructure/backup_restore.md

     mysql agama < /home/backup/restore/agama.sql

+Now check on our application and see if the data has been successfully restored.

 # INFLUXDB DATA RESTORATION

 ### !!!
 THE FOLLOWING COMMANDS MUST BE EXECUTED ON THE MACHINE THAT HOSTS INFLUXDB !!!
 InfluxDB is located in manmanmano-2, so be sure to executre these commands there.

 Before starting clean everything from the /home/backup/restore directory with the following commands: